 - 16.85 The objective in managing National Heritage places is to identify, protect, conserve, present and transmit, to all generations, their National Heritage values.

-- 16.86 The assessment of the GBRNHP in the MNES section is to have the following structure and detail.
+- 16.86 The assessment of the GBRNHP in the MNES section must have the following structure and detail, at a minimum.

 - (a) Description

-- (b) Impact assessment
+- (b) Impact Assessment

 - (c) Avoidance, mitigation and management

 - (d) Statutory requirements

-- (e) Significant impact assessment.
+- (e) Significant impact assessments.